Vizzuality/layer-manager/README.md

 # Layer Manager

-A library for people that are tired of handling layers on maps.
-Do you want to change zIndexes?
-Do you want to change live colors?
-What about bugs like duplicates layers that stay there forever?
-Say good bye to chaos...

 This library will help you to manage the addition and removal of layers.
 It also provides methods to set opacity, visibility and zIndex.

 We currently only supports Mapbox spec.
-Leaflet or Google Maps are our next steps.
+Leaflet or Google Maps Plugin is in our minds.

 ## :bomb: Install